 The Importance of Safe Disposal of Supplements That Have Expired

-Prescription medications and over-the-counter medications, including vitamins and other dietary supplements, all have expiration/best used by dates.
-Prescription medications typically have a one-year shelf life, while vitamins and supplements have a two-year shelf life.
+Prescription and over-the-counter medications, including vitamins and other dietary supplements, all have expiration/best-used-by dates.
+Prescription medications typically have a one-year shelf life, while vitamins and dietary supplements typically have a one- to three-year shelf life.
+So, what’s involved in safely disposing of dietary supplements and prescription medications?

-To dispose of supplements and medications that have expired or are no longer needed, many cities have hazardous waste collection sites that will take these items.
-The U.S. Department of Justice Drug Enforcement Administration (DEA) regularly schedules National Prescription Drug Take-Back Days.Typically these days occur in October and April.
+Many cities have hazardous waste collection sites that will take these to dispose of supplements and medications that have expired or are no longer needed.
+In addition, the U.S. Department of Justice Drug Enforcement Administration (DEA) schedules National Prescription Drug Take-Back Days twice a year.
+Typically, these days occur in October and April.
 During these events, unwanted medications can be dropped off at collection sites for free.
+If your clean-up doesn’t coordinate with these days, the DEA authorizes many pharmacies (including grocery store pharmacies) to collect and expose unused or expired drugs.
+The Department of Justice maintains a search where you can search for authorized drop-off locations within your community.

-If waiting for a specified day is just too long, many pharmacy chains such as CVS and Walgreens have medication disposal envelopes which can be used to send unwanted medications directly to be destroyed and some store locations have drop boxes.
+If waiting for a specified day is just too long, many pharmacy chains such as CVS and Walgreens have medication disposal envelopes that can be used to send unwanted medications directly to be destroyed, and some store locations have drop boxes.

-If you elect to dispose of unused medications in your trash, the U.S. Food and Drug Administration (FDA) offers these guidelines for handling:
+If you elect to dispose of unused medications in your trash, the U.S. Food and Drug Administration (FDA) offers these guidelines for how to handle them so they aren’t a danger to others:

-• Mix the pills with an undesirable substance, such as used coffee grounds or cat litter to make the pills less attractive to children or pets and unrecognizable to someone who might intentionally go through your trash.
+• Mix the pills with an undesirable substance, such as used coffee grounds, cat litter or dirt, to make the pills less attractive to children or pets and unrecognizable to someone who might intentionally go through your trash

-Recommended storage instructions are noted on vitamin and supplement bottles, and on the insert that accompanies prescription medications.
-As a general rule, products should be stored at room temperature, away from both excessive light and humidity.
+Recommended storage instructions are noted on vitamin and supplement bottles and the insert accompanying prescription medications.
+Generally, products should be stored at room temperature, away from excessive light and humidity.

 Reference